microsoft/Yams/README.md

 * Support for **Upgrade Domains** to minimize (and potentially eliminate) application downtime during updates, including first-class support for **Azure Upgrade Domains**.
 * Microservices can be developed in **any programming language** and deployed with YAMS (as long as your service can be started with an exe).

 YAMS has first-class support for deploying applications from Azure **blob storage**, but with its pluggable storage architecture, other providers such as SQL Server or file storage can be created and plugged in as well.

-To deploy an application to a YAMS cluster, simply drop the binaries of the application into YAMS storage.
+To deploy an application to a YAMS cluster, simply drop the binaries of the application into YAMS deployment storage.
 The binaries are then picked-up by YAMS, deployed to all VMs in the cluster, and then launched.

 Please read the documentation below for more information.